chipsalliance/firrtl-spec/spec.md

   connect myport, portx
 ```

-TODO: Fix this reference.
-See ??? for more details about sub-field expressions.
+See [@sec:references] for more details about indexing.

 ## Invalidates